BabylonJS/Documentation/content/guidedLearning/workshop/Writing1.md

 However the data passed to a Vertex Shader Code is the attributes of the vertices of a mesh or is through using uniforms.
 Also the
 Vertex Shader Code applies to a single vertex with no access to any other vertices.
-Since the x coordinate of vertices on the left hand side of the box will differer by the size of the box to those on the right hand side.
+Since the x coordinate of vertices on the left hand side of the box will differ by the size of the box to those on the right hand side.
 So sin(x<sub>Left</sub> + time) with differ from sin(x<sub>Right</sub> + time) distorting the box.

 What is needed is a method of obtaining the same number h, from the numbers x<sub>Left</sub> and x<sub>Right</sub>.